 Many people today feel excluded from the conversations which fundamentally affect the places they live and work.
 We are the regeneration practice who realise engaging projects that get everyone talking.

 Jan Kattein Architects is a design studio that advocates socially engaged working methods.
 We embrace design as an opportunity for dialogue and exchange.
-Pro-actively building relationships helps us to shape projects that make a civic contribution, supporting economic, cultural, educational and social prosperity.
+Pro-actively building relationships helps us to shape projects that make a civic contribution and leave an economic, cultural, educational and social legacy.
 We call these projects People Projects.

 For 15 years our work has helped to redefine how social and environmental policy is implemented.
 Our ideas are the result of a multi-disciplinary set of skills including ecology, economics, education, urbanism, architecture and design.